 Everything presented in T.A. was later shown to have a purpose.
 Whether it was a look, or a mention of a name, it was important to remember because it would eventually come back and make sense, or fit into a bigger story arc that we either didn’t see coming or didn’t hope was possible.

 Dalton’s character was so multi-dimensional, as was T.A.’s character, but with his backstory came a continuation to Grace and Ice’s torrid love.
 This aspect I wasn’t too excited about because it added unnecessary drama to Dalton and T.A.’s story, but when I read Begley’s Dangerous Love anthology I understood what Begley was doing with their dramatic cameo.

-T.A. definitely removed the icky taste in my mouth that was left after finishing Stalked, but I’m hoping with the direction of her stories that Begley has a purpose and plan for all the maneuvering she’s doing with these character’s and situations.
+T.A. by Jamie Begley definitely removed the icky taste in my mouth that was left after finishing Stalked, but I’m hoping with the direction of her stories that Begley has a purpose and plan for all the maneuvering she’s doing with these character’s and situations.